blurbdust/litex_bcrypt/README.md

 | **Clock**           | 125 MHz             | 141 MHz (152 MHz OC) |
 | **Interface**       | PCIe Gen2 x4        | USB 2.0              |

----

 [> Limitations with current PoC
 ---------------
-- BRAM is limiting factor (365 total)
+- BRAM is limiting factor on XC7A200T (365 total).
+- No DMA, only MMAP SRAM Writing/Reading for PoC.
-- No multi-DMA streaming
+- No IRQ, only polling for PoC.
+- Very basic CMP_CONFIG/WORD_LIST/WORD_GEN, to validate infrastructure/integration, needs to be tested with realistic use-case.